BT approaches Worldpay's Philip Jansen to be new CEO: Sky News

-LONDON (Reuters) - BT Group (BT.L) is in advanced talks to appoint payment technology provider Worldpay’s (WP.N) outgoing co-chief executive Philip Jansen as its new chief executive, Sky News reported on Saturday.
+LONDON (Reuters) - BT Group (BT.L) is in advanced talks to appoint payment technology provider Worldpay’s (WP.N) outgoing co-chief executive Philip Jansen as its new CEO, Sky News reported on Saturday.

-BT and Worldpay were not immediately available to comment on the report.
 Worldpay said on Wednesday that Jansen would step down at the end of the year.

+Asked about the report, a spokeswoman for BT said: “We don’t comment on speculation.”
+Worldpay was not immediately available for comment.

 In August, Sky reported that the boss of Informa had been approached for the CEO role, and there were several other candidates.